Who are you and what are you currently working on?

 What has been your favorite mistake?
 A mistake that in retrospect led to a great lesson and progress in your affiliate marketing?

-What is one piece of software or a web service that allows you to to be more effective as an affiliate marketer?
+What is one piece of software or a web service (besides Geniuslink) that allows you to be more effective as an affiliate marketer?

 How do you continue to educate yourself as an affiliate marketer?
 What are some of your favorite resources for learning?